abhayhegde/pyquirk/README.md

 **Syntax:** `python3 pyquirk.py input.txt output.tex`

-**For example:** `python3 pyquirk.py circuit_json.txt circuit.tex`
+**For example:** In this repo, `python3 pyquirk.py circuit_json.txt circuit.tex`

 Now you may include `circuit.tex` which contains only tikz environement in `main.tex` that supplements packages.
-For example, see the reposiroty and read below.
+Read below for clarity.

 #### Steps to generate the `.txt` file
 **Step 1:** Click on `Export` button displayed on the header of [Quirk](https://algassert.com/quirk).